idvorkin/idvorkin.github.io/_td/nlp.md

 ## Abstract

-At my best, I do daily stream of consciousness journalling .
+At my best, I do daily stream of consciousness journaling.
 These journal entries should have insights I can apply to my life.
 I'm too lazy to read the journal entries, but it's a great corpus to see how I can use NLP and ML tech on myself.

 This gives me an excuse to use NLP services, and play with them.

 ## Corpus

-I used a service called 750words to do daily stream of consciousness Journaling.
-I have several years of data in this format, and I want to convert to the format I'm using now.
+I used a service called 750words to do daily stream of consciousness journaling.
+I have several years of data in this format, and I want to convert it to the format I'm using now.
 This will be a good corpus for analysis.

 ### Convert exported 750words data to per day files

 ### Remove custom stop words

-My data set has stop words
+My dataset has stop words

 TBD